About us and what we do

 The needs of carers are not always recognized but many of our volunteers have experience of caring for family and so can fully understand the concerns of those who visit us.
 We can offer information and advice but equally important is companionship and support.

-Chairman Barbara Giles and all of our volunteers invite carers and those they look after to visit our Centre at Delancey where a warm welcome will always await them.
+Chairman Stephen Collas and all of our volunteers invite carers and those they look after to visit our Centre at Delancey where a warm welcome will always await them.

 Further information can be found in this website.